Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces

 0.2truecm {\em The case $n=1$:} The case of $\mathsf{SL}(2,\mathbb R)\times \mathsf{SL}(2,\mathbb R)$ and maximal surfaces in ${\mathbf H}^{2,1}$ has been extensively studied by Bonsante and Schlenker \cite{BonsanteSchlenker} and written only in the specific case of quasi-symmetric boundaries values -- see also Tamburelli \cite{Tamburelli2019, Tamburelli2020} for further extensions.
-Our main Theorem~\ref{t:MainTheo1} is thus a generalization in higher dimension of one of their main results.
-T{Also in the case of ${\mathbf H}^{2,1}$, we note that Bonsante and Seppi \cite{BonsanteSeppi} have shown the existence, for any $K<-1$, of a unique $K$-surface extending a semi-positive loop in $\partial_\infty {\mathbf H}^{2,1}$.
-0.2truecm {\em Lorentzian asymptotic Plateau problem} There is also an interesting analogy with the work of Bonsante, Seppi and Smillie \cite{BonsanteSeppiSmillie1,BonsanteSeppiSmillie2} in which they prove that, for every $K>0$, any regular domain in the 3-dimensional Minkowski space (different from a wedge) contains a unique properly embedded $K$-surface.
-Their work corresponds to the non semi-simple Lie group $\SO(2,1) \ltimes \R^{2,1}$.
-The similarities between the asymptotic behavior of their regular domains and our notion of semi-positive loops in $\bHn$ are striking, in that both only require a non-degeneracy over 3 points.
+Our main Theorem~\ref{t:MainTheo1} is thus a generalization in higher dimension of one of their main results. {Also in the case of ${\mathbf H}^{2,1}$, we note that Bonsante and Seppi \cite{BonsanteSeppi} have shown the existence, for any $K<-1$, of a unique $K$-surface extending a semi-positive loop in $\partial_\infty {\mathbf H}^{2,1}$.
+0.2truecm {\em Lorentzian asymptotic Plateau problem:} There is also an interesting analogy with the work of Bonsante, Seppi and Smillie \cite{BonsanteSeppiSmillie1} in which they prove that, for every $H>0$, any regular domain $D$ in the $(n+1)$-dimensional Minkowski space contains a unique entire spacelike surface of constant mean curvature $H$ whose domain of dependence is $D$.
+Their work corresponds to the non-semisimple Lie group $\SO(n,1) \ltimes \R^{n,1}$.
+The similarities between the asymptotic behavior of their regular domains and our notion of semi-positive loops in $\bHn$ are striking, in that both only require a non-degeneracy over 2 or 3 points.